jiajunlee19/jenkins-template/README.md

     - Relevant application (eg: Git, NodeJS) needs to be installed in the agent machine.
     - Relevant environment variables (eg: Proxy, Certificate Path) need to be set accordingly in the agent machine.

-8. Advance Tips: Consider using Docker to containerize all the related setup required for consistency across several agents.
+8. Advance Tips: Consider skipping Step #7 by using Docker to containerize all the related setup required for consistency across several agents.
     - Checkout the commands in [dockerize.sh](/jenkins/scripts/dockerize.sh)

 <br>